St Tudy: Parish church

 The parish church is dedicated to St Tudius and was restored in 1873.
 There was a Norman church here but the present structure is of the Perpendicular period.
 There are two aisles, the arcades of which are identical.
 The tower has three stages, is 64 feet high, and is topped with battlements and pinnacles; there are six bells.
 It is Grade I listed.
 Anthony Nicholl (died 1658) is commemorated by a sumptuous memorial erected by his wife.
 In the churchyard is a pre-Norman coped stone with carving, possibly a rare hogback tomb.

 Trevenning Cross is at a road junction about one and a half miles northeast of the churchtown.
 It was found in the hedge close to its present position by J. R. Collins of Bodmin.

 The bell-ringers of the village are celebrated in the song The Ringers of Egloshayle (Roud 1163).

 A soldier returning from to St Tudy from World War I is reported to have planted a conker collected from Flanders near the church.

 Notable people

 Notable people from St Tudy include: William Bligh, naval officer; Eddie George, former governor of the Bank of England; Oscar Kempthorne, statistician and geneticist at Iowa State University; Richard Lower, early experimenter in blood transfusion; Humphrey Nicholls, MP for Bodmin; and Vice Admiral Sir Louis Le Bailly who led a campaign for the local pub to be renamed after William Bligh.
 Major-General Eric Harrison served in both world wars; he was a rugby player, Olympic athlete, and later a painter; in retirement he lived at Tremeer.

 Edward Byllynge was a colonial administrator and governor of West New Jersey from 1680 to 1687, until his death in England.
 Byllynge owned a large section of land in New Jersey with the Quakers.
 He was born at Hengar.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held at Hengar Manor in the 1800s.